boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 argument of `and` is `true` the result is just the second argument.
 Since `false` is the absorbing element of the boolean conjunction, when the first argument of `and` is `false` the result is simply `false` regardless of the second argument.
-Since the second argument is not used in the second equation, we replace it with an undeerscore `_`.
+When an argument is not used in an equation, we can replace it with an undeerscore `_`.
 It is not necessary to do so, but using underscores on the left hand side of equations sometimes helps us keeping the code clean and easier to read, highlighting the fact that some arguments are not used in some cases.

 We can ask Agda to evaluate `and` applied to some inputs to convince ourseleves that the function behaves as expected.
-For example, `and true true` evaluates to `true`, whereas `and false true` evaluates to `false`.
+For example, `C-c C-n and true true` yields `true` whereas C-c C-n and false true` yields `false`.

 Note that the above definition of `and` is not the only way to define boolean conjunction.
 In fact, we could as well provide four